mattermost/docs/source/onboard/shared-channels.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

-Shared channels bring people together from multiple Mattermost installations, such as teams collaborating with external partners and customers using multiple Mattermost instances in a federated architecture.
+Shared channels is an experimental feature that brings people together from multiple Mattermost installations.
+For example, teams collaborating with external partners and customers using multiple Mattermost instances in a federated architecture.

 Mattermost System Admins use slash commands to establish secure connections between Mattermost instances, then invite secured connections to shared channels.